plantgenomicslab/BCH709/_extras/DEG_Berinie.md

 published: true
 ---
 ## Before you start
 Please prepare following files and software.
-We cannot help the installation and download.
 When you excute example code under code part, please change < > to your system.

 > ## Prerequisite software
 > We recommend to use Conda.
 For installation please refer [this link](https://plantgenomicslab.github.io/BCH709/conda/index.html)